nimrodlahav/Mental-Imagery-in-Multimodal-Models/README.md

 The resulting $t$ is compared against a $t$-distribution with $n-1$ degrees of freedom.

-## Summary

-- Artificial neurons form the basis of deep learning
-- MLPs extend neurons into layered architectures
-- Attention enables context-aware representations
-- Transformers build on attention and MLPs with residuals + normalization
-- The $t$-statistic connects neural learning to traditional statistical inference

 This document serves as a **mathematical reference** for the theory behind modern neural architectures.

 ## Setup